Join for FREE

 [edit] Distribution

-Boreal forests of Scandinavia, Finland, Estonia, Latvia, northwest and central Russia across to Siberia, including Sakhalin and some parts of northeastern China.
-Also occuring in mountains of central and eastern Europe, particulary in the Alps (France, Italy, Switzerland, Austria, Germany, Slovenia), the Carpathian Mountains (Slovakia, Romania) and the Ore mountains (Germany, Czech Republic).
+Boreal forests of Scandinavia, Finland, Estonia, Latvia, Lithuania, northwest and central Russia across to Siberia, including Sakhalin and some parts of northeastern China.
+Also occurring in mountains of central and eastern Europe, particularly in the Alps (France, Italy, Switzerland, Austria, Germany, Slovenia), the Carpathian Mountains (Slovakia, Romania) and the Erzgebirge (Germany, Czech Republic).
+An isolated small population is found in the Lüneburger Heide in northern Germany.

 Adults are generally resident, but sometimes move to lower altitudes (south) in severe winters.
-Immatures often roam about in Autumn and Winter, and have even been seen as far west as Britain.
+Immatures roam about in autumn and winter, and have been seen as far from the breeding range as the Netherlands.
+However, it does not cross the sea readily, with no records from Britain.

 Photo by Bobby65